constup/cookbook-nestjs-typescript/README.md

 ## Short Description

-This is a collection of samples related to NestJS, a NodeJS framework with TypeScript.
+This is a collection of examples related to NestJS, a NodeJS framework with TypeScript.
 This repository is built as a NestJS project and can be installed and run like any other NestJS project.

 Quickstart and reference: [Table of contents](./doc/table_of_contents.md)